data-solution-automation-engine/TEAM/README.md

 ## Getting started

 TEAM is packaged with a set of sample mappings, both in date warehouse automation JSON compliant format as well as tabular JSON.

-To test this out, simply install the application, navigate to the Configuration menu and select 'Deploy Examples'.
-For a really quick way to review the files and conventions, click the 'Generate Sample Mapping Metadata' button and open the Design Metadata grid.
+For a really quick way to review the files and conventions, simply install the application, navigate to the Configuration menu and select 'Deploy Examples'.
+From here, click the 'Generate Sample Mapping Metadata' button.

+This will copy the example file to the metadata directory, and code can be viewed and generated (in VDW) straight away.
+Open the Design Metadata grid to view the results, for example by right-clicking on a full row and select 'display'.
+Direct VDW to read these samples for further code generation.

 ## Troubleshooting